-Music Scholarships are available to persons who demonstrate exceptional skills in band and choir.
+Music Scholarships are available to students who demonstrate exceptional skills in band and choir.
 Either the band director or choir director at Johnson C. Smith University must recommend recipients of these scholarships.
+University policy states that students may not receive a refund credit from any institutional aid.
+This credit will be returned to the university.